-Additionally, Hilton Honors is a 1:2 transfer partner of Amex Membership Rewards (1,000 Membership Rewards = 2,000 Hilton Honors points).
+Additionally, Hilton is one of the many Amex transfer partners—1,000 Membership Rewards = 2,000 Hilton Honors points.
 That means that the most expensive standard-rate Hilton redemption (95,000 HH points per night) would require 47,500 Membership Rewards Points earned from cards like the American Express® Gold Card or The Blue Business® Plus Credit Card from American Express.

 Considering you can buy Hilton points for 0.5¢ per point, you're only getting 1¢ per Membership Rewards point at the 1:2 transfer ratio.
 There's a lot of ways to get more value out of your Membership Rewards points, so we don't recommend using a lot of MR points this way.
 However, it is nice to have the option in case you need to top-off your account balance for a high-value redemption.

 Hilton holds a buy points promotion fairly often, typically offering the same 100% bonus.

 Here's a table compiling some of the previous Hilton buy points promotions we've seen.

 At 0.5¢ a piece, buying Hilton points can deliver a fantastic value if redeemed at properties with expensive cash rates.
 But before you pull out your wallet, you'll want to do the math to make sure you're getting a value you're comfortable with.
 If you can get a stay for 80,000 points compared to paying $1,800 in cash, you can buy those points for $400 and pat yourself on the back.
 But it's far from a foregone conclusion that points will save you money, so make sure you do your homework.